nithya-kumar/CSC510_F17_Project/DEPLOYMENT.md

 	```
 		Expected Output:
+	    	Report generated and displayed on slack in a tabular format.
 	```

 3. For this part in the module, the user initiates the conversation for the bot to generate a sprint report by giving dates.

 	        Input:
-	        @scibot generate a sprint report starting at "your date" and ending "your date"
+	        @scibot generate a sprint report starting at "your date" UTC and ending "your date" UTC

 	```
 		Expected Output:
-		Report generated on slack as in screenshot below
+		Report generated and displayed on slack in a tabular format.

 	```